 Choosing the team

-“I am a trained photographer so on some of my shoots I do the hair and styling, but I also shoot the images.
+“I am a trained photographer so on some of my shoots as well as doing the hair and styling, I also shoot the images.
 This provides me with complete creative control and it’s great knowing that every element has been created by me.
 My father is a photographer so he has shot some of my collections in the past.
 In terms of make-up artists, I think it’s important to view an extensive portfolio before agreeing to collaborate – make-up is crucial to creating a strong image.”